JelleZijlstra/clirm/README.md

   directly to the database
 * Enums, which are converted to their value before being passed to the database
-* Foreign keys to other clorm models, which are stored as their IDs
+* Foreign keys to other clirm models, which are stored as their IDs
 * Foreign keys to the current class, which can be expressed with `typing.Self`
 * Nullable versions of any of the above, expressed by adding `| None`